bespoken/bespoken-docs/unit-testing/guide-google.md

 An assertion follows a simple syntax:
  `[JSONPath Property] [Operator] [Expected Value]`

-The second syntax provides use more than just equality operators.

 The operators are:

 * : Partial equals or regular expression - for example, the expected value "partial sentence" will match "this is a partial sentence", the expected value /.*is.*/ will match "this sentence has is on it"